johnsoncm/passwordgenerator/README.md

 Upon completing prompts a password is populated in the box on the page.

 The page does not produce any errors in the console when using the inspector in Chrome DevTools.

+Code workflow:

+The process is initiated when the user clicks the "Generate Password" button.

+There is an event listener attached to the generate button (located using the #generate).

+When clicked, it runs the writePassword function, which executes the production of the password.